← Back to Knowledge Base

 How It Works

 When a lease is signed, the broker's platform reads the move-in date from the PMS and initiates an enrollment with a licensed REP. The resident receives a single, all-in electricity rate for their review and approval.
 At lease end, the platform coordinates the service disconnect or transfer.
-The entire cycle is synchronized to the lease -- no gaps, no overlaps, no manual coordination required from property staff.
+The entire cycle is synchronized to the lease.
+No gaps, no overlaps, no manual coordination required from property staff.

 Pros